 History of Naper Nebraska

-In 1889 a treaty was signed between the Indians and United States government whereby the Indian land would be thrown open for settlement.
-President Harrison proclaimed the territory open for settlement in February of 1890.
+In 1889, a treaty was signed between the native Americans and the United States government opening the land north of the Niobrara river for settlement.
+President Harrison declared the territory open in February of 1890.

-The Bruce Roller Mill was located 3 miles east of the bridge SW of Naper on the Keya Paha River.
-John Hoyt had a sawmill, and he moved it to the Henry Tienken place.
-There was a flour mill on Oak Creek, 1.5 miles west of Tom Wilson's, and another west of Bill Tienken's.
-Cattle, hogs, and other livestock going to market were driven or hauled by team and wagon to the railroad at Stuart or Herrick.
-Supplies were freighted in by huge freight wagons.
-M.A.
-Borrall, Ferdinand Klaudt, and Henry Shock were also early day freighters.
+The Bruce Roller Mill was located three miles east of the bridge southwest of Naper on the Keya Paha River.
+John Hoyt moved his sawmill to the Henry Tienken place to saw the lumber for Henry's buildings.
+There was a flour mill on Oak Creek west of Tom Wilson's home and another west of Bill Tienken's place.

 Early settlers used candles or kerosene lamps.
-One of the early lighting systems in Naper was carbide lights.
-The carbide tank was kept in a cave so it wouldn't freeze.
-One day the tank blew up, and that was the end of Naper's carbide lights!
-A light plant was installed which was a great improvement.
-At certain hours, it was started during the day so electrical appliances could be used.
-In the evening the light plant was started and kept running until about 10 p.m.
-5 - 10 minutes before the plant was to be turned off the operator blinked the lights as a warning.
-On Wednesdays and Saturdays the plant was operated later since the stores stayed open longer.
-Electricity was brought to Naper in 1949 by Niobrara Valley Electric Membership Corp which was organized in 1945.
-Wm.
-Blakkolb was the first director.
+At one time Naper had carbide lights.
+The carbide tank was kept in a cave so it wouldn't freeze but one day it blew up and that was the end of Naper's carbide lights!
+A "light plant" (generator) was installed and operated at certain times during the day.
+Usually in the evening the plant was started and ran until about 10 pm.
+Five or ten minutes before it was to be turned off, the operator blinked the lights as a warning.
+On Wednesday and Saturday nights ("town nights"), the plant was operated later since the stores stayed open longer.
+In 1949, Niobrara Valley Electric Membership Corporation brought electricity to Naper.
+Bill Blakkolb was one of the first directors.

-Early residents had to carry water from one of several wells in town.
-In 1902 a windmill was added at the south end of Main Street.
-Wells were dug by hand until Charlie Bennett brought the first well-digging rig into the area.
-Later a few groups of neighbors banded together and installed their own water systems and piped in water to their homes.
-In 1955 the Naper Improvement Corp was organized.
-25 citizens bought shares to finance a project of installing a water system.
-A 110 ft deep well was dug a mile west of town, and pipelines were laid into town.
-In 1990 the town took over ownership of this water system.
-A sewer system with a lagoon-type disposal plant was installed in 1971.
+Early residents carried water from one of several wells in town.
+In 1902 a windmill was constructed on the south end of Main Street.
+Wells had to be dug by hand until Charlie Bennett brought the first well¬digging rig into the area.
+Soon a few groups of neighbors worked together to develop water systems and pipe water to their homes.
+In 1955, the Naper Improvement Corporation was organized with 25 citizens buying shares to finance a water system.
+A well 110 feet deep was dug west of town and pipelines were laid.
+In 1990, the town assumed ownership of the water system.
+A sewer system with a lagoon-type disposal was installed in 1971.